sirjmann92/nicotineplus-proper/README.md

      nicotineplus-proper:
        image: 'sirjmann92/nicotineplus-proper:latest'
        container_name: nicotine
-       network_mode: "container:YourVPNContainerNameHere" # Comment this line out if you're NOT using a VPN container
+    #  network_mode: "container:YourVPNContainerNameHere" # Comment this line out if you're NOT using a VPN container
        ports: # Comment this line out if you ARE using a VPN container (line above)
-         - '6565:6565' # Comment this line out if you ARE using a VPN container (lines above#)
+         - '6565:6565' # Comment this line out if you ARE using a VPN container (lines above)
+         - '2234:2234' # Comment this line out if you ARE using a VPN container (lines above)
     #  env_file: .env # Optionally use a .env file to store environment variables and login credentials
        environment: # All environment variables are optional, use as needed, defaults are listed (timezone has no default)
          - TZ=Your/Timezone